 2. Effectiveness of food traceability system

-To trace or recall a product in cases of safety issues, the effectiveness of traceability becomes important.
+To trace and trace or recall a product in cases of safety issues, the effectiveness of traceability becomes important.
 Not only is the collection of data at every process is important, but it is also important that the relevance or accuracy of such data is measured.

 The other factors that affect traceability are:

 - Not all establishments in the supply chain can opt for internal or external traceability as the size of business, nature of business, financial needs matter.